Scott-778/coinmarketcap-sniper-bot/README.md

 ```
 npm install
 ```
-then edit .env file with your settings and then run
+then edit .env file with your bsc wallet address, mnemonic, apiId and apiHash, then run

 `node cmcBot.js`